faerber-lab/RAGentA/README.md

 ```

 ## System Architecture
-RAGent uses a sophisticated multi-agent architecture to improve the quality of retrieval-augmented generation.
+RAGentA uses a sophisticated multi-agent architecture to improve the quality of retrieval-augmented generation.
 Here's a detailed breakdown of how the system works:
 - **Agent 1 (Predictor)**: Generates candidate answers for each retrieved document
 - **Agent 2 (Judge)**: Evaluates document relevance for the query
 - **Agent 3 (Final-Predictor)**: Generates the final answer with citations
 - **Agent 4 (Claim Judge)**: Analyzes claims in the answer and identifies knowledge gaps
 ### Multi-Agent Architecture
-The core of RAGent is its 4-agent architecture that handles different aspects of the retrieval and generation process:
+The core of RAGentA is its 4-agent architecture that handles different aspects of the retrieval and generation process:
 #### Agent 1: Predictor
 - **Purpose**: Generates candidate answers for each retrieved document
 - **Input**: Query + single document
 - **Output**: Document-specific answer
 - **Process**: For each retrieved document, Agent 1 creates a potential answer based solely on that document
-- **Implementation**: Uses prompt template `_create_agent1_prompt()` in `RAGent.py`
+- **Implementation**: Uses prompt template `_create_agent1_prompt()` in `RAGentA.py`
 #### Agent 2: Judge
 - **Purpose**: Evaluates document relevance and filters out noise
 - **Input**: Query + document + candidate answer